emdeh/emdeh.github.io/_posts/2024-03-06-optimising-llm-performance.md

 #### Simple retrieval
 Adding a simple RAG retrieval will ground the model in the desired context source.
 A simple way to provide the model access to a repository from which it can pull data, for example, is through embeddings and cosine similarity algorithms.

-(Cosine similarity algorithms measure the cosine of the angle between two non-zero vectors in a multi-dimensional space, providing a metric for how similar these vectors are.)
+<em>(Cosine similarity algorithms measure the cosine of the angle between two non-zero vectors in a multi-dimensional space, providing a metric for how similar these vectors are.)</em>

 #### Other RAG options
 Other, more advanced, RAG options include Hypothetical Document Embeddings(HyDE) (with a fact-checking step).
 HyDE is essentially a technique where, instead of using the question's vector to search for answers with an embedding similarity, a HyDE implementation will employ contrastive methods and generate a "hypothetical" answer in response to the prompt and use that "made up" answer to search for context instead.